mysociety/alaveteli/doc/INSTALL.md

 The server should have told you the URL to access in your browser to see the site in action.

+If you're running in development mode and using the default mailcatcher to handle email, also run:

+    bundle exec mailcatcher

 # Administrator privileges

 The administrative interface is at the URL `/admin`.